 In view of the complexity of the clinical picture and the various treatment options, an interdisciplinary assessment is essential.
 Images of patients with an AVM are discussed and evaluated in detail at our weekly conference by experts from the fields of neurosurgery, neuroradiology and radiotherapy.

-In the years 2008‒2017, 144 patients with AVM consulted at the Inselspital Bern.
-Of these, 95 patients (66%) underwent AVM treatment.
-All decisions weigh the risk of spontaneous bleeding from the untreated AVM against the risk of treatment or the combination of several treatments.
+All decisions about potential AVM treatment weigh the risk of spontaneous bleeding from the untreated AVM against the risk of treatment or the combination of multiple treatments.
 The latter aims to still have a lower complication risk in the combination of multiple procedures compared to treatment with a single procedure alone.

 There are several classification scales for grading AVMs that help the doctor to better assess the risk of treatment for an AVM.
 Confirmed in several cohort studies are